Bach Media: History

 While Bach Media has been in operation as a producer of Cuban audiovisual projects since April, 2014, the official start of its headquarters in New York City was April 2016.
-Under the direction of filmmaker Jesús Hernández Bach, Bach Media has offered support to producers from various countries with interest in filming in Cuba via its consultancy that offers them invaluable insights for filming on the island.
+Under the direction of filmmaker Jesús Hernández Bach, Bach Media has offered support to producers from various countries with an interest in filming in Cuba via its consultancy that offers them invaluable insights for filming on the island.
 Jesús Hernández Bach collaborated in Cuba with the Irish film director Paddy Breathnach during the preparation for his film Viva (2015), as well as with the German director Fatih Akin for his feature film El Padre (The Cut, 2014).
 Recently, Bach Media has provided support services to VICE productions in Cuba and has also collaborated with Condé Nast.
 Bach Media founder Jesús Hernández Bach says, "We look for interesting projects.
 The human aspects behind each one of these (projects) is of utmost importance, so that ultimately the Cuba that is shown to the world isn't the stereotypical view."